What is Knowledge Management?

 2. Do I need a formal knowledge strategy to be successful?

-4. Do I need to buy new software to launch a KM effort, and if so, what should I buy?
+4. Do I need to invest in technology to launch a KM effort?

 Frequently Asked Questions in Knowledge Management